chrisnotic/superai/README.md

 ## CLI usage

-Installing the API client provides access to the `superai` command.
+Installing the API client provides access to the `superai` command from within your terminal.

 ```
 superai [command]